plants-soil/lettuce-redis-mq/README.md

 Key Classes：

-- com.webiz.utils.mq.IMessageServiceFactory, Used to create message publisher and message consumer
+- com.plantssoil.mq.IMessageServiceFactory, Used to create message publisher and message consumer
-- com.webiz.utils.mq.IMessagePublisher, Created by IMessageServiceFactory, used to send message
+- com.plantssoil.mq.IMessagePublisher, Created by IMessageServiceFactory, used to send message
-- com.webiz.utils.mq.IMessageConsumer, Created by IMessageServiceFactory, used to receive and consume message
+- com.plantssoil.mq.IMessageConsumer, Created by IMessageServiceFactory, used to receive and consume message

 ## Dependencies and tested
 - Lettuce Redis MQ depends on io.lettuce.lettuce-core, which is an advanced Java client for Redis that supports synchronous, asynchronous, and reactive connections.